chrisxfire/chrisxfire.github.io/_drafts/how-the-blog-was-built.md

 shortcomings are due to certain Windows operating system internals (such as its poor shell support), and others are due to the fact that so many Ruby developers simply prefer a UNIX-style system.*" This is categorical horseshit, but perhaps we'll save that for another post.
-Suffice it to say that this page should serve as the warning side on the fence of the minefield.
+Suffice it to say that this page should serve as the warning sign on the fence of the minefield.